Cbyernus/SteamVR/Input-Profiles.md

 Every render model component that does not specify a "filename" field will be added as a component automatically when the tracked device is activated.
 To expose the pose in the binding UI, add a "pose" input source with the name /pose/<component name> (so /pose/tip in the above example.)
 You can control what render model is used by your device by setting the Prop_RenderModelName_String property on the device.

 All tracked devices also get two pose components registered regardless of what render model they use: /pose/raw and /pose/tip.
 By default, both are set to the unaltered pose of the device.
 If you provide /pose/tip in your rendermodel you should set it to the position and rotation that are appropriate for pointing (i.e. with a laser pointer) with your controller.

+# Default Bindings

+Driver writers may provide a default set of bindings for applications.
+This is commonly done for applications that were released prior to the controller descripted in the input profile.

+The collection of bindings should be provided as an array.
+Each binding is a pairing of a Steam application key and the associated binding file's name.

+**app_key** names the app that the binding will apply to.

+**binding_url** is the name of the file that contains the binding.
+These files are assumed to be in the same directory as the input profile, although a relative path can be used.

+There may be multiple sources that provide possible bindings.
+The system will pick a binding for an application in the following order (where lower numbered items are selected first):
+1. A binding set by the user.
+2. A binding shipped with an application by an application developer.
+3. A binding set on the partner.steamworks site.
+4. A default binding set by the driver writer.
+This is what is described in this article.